OKState-TWISTER/MRI_Controller/README.md

 ### 3. **Run the PC Controller Code**
 On the pc, start the UTOL_Motion_Control_pc.py code.
 You may have to run this as admin and enter your password due to the keyboard input code.
 The code will run as follows:
+1. The code takes a single parameter that is the save file name.
+For example running python3 UTOL_Motion_Control_pc.py test will save files as test.mat (no need to include .mat extension as that is done in code already)
-1. When first run, the code will enter a setup mode that allows the user to select a start location controlling the motor stage with the keyboard.
+2. When first run, the code will enter a setup mode that allows the user to select a start location controlling the motor stage with the keyboard.
 When you are satisfied with this, press 'q' to quit and begin the sweep.
-2. The sweep will start by moving to the bottom left corner of the sweep and doing a serpentine approach to the top, taking measurements at each point.
+3. The sweep will start by moving to the bottom left corner of the sweep and doing a serpentine approach to the top, taking measurements at each point.
 It also will record the current position of the azimuth and elevation in the config file in case of an interruption.
 At any point, the 'p' key can be pressed to pause the measurement and the 'r' key is pressed to continue again.
 You may have to hold the p key for a second or two before it works depending on where it is in the measurement process.
-3. When completed with the sweep, the code will exit the sweep and save the results to the given filepath.
+4. When completed with the sweep, the code will exit the sweep and save the results to the given filepath.